Sure (company): History

 Cable & Wireless first entered the Channel Islands market when it purchased Guernsey Telecoms (formerly the States Telecommunications Board) from the States of Guernsey.

-The service was founded on 17 June 1896 as the States Telephone Department to “establish, maintain and operate” an independent telephone system for the island which would have a maximum of 400 subscribers.
+The service was founded on 17 June 1896 as the States Telephone Department to "establish, maintain and operate" an independent telephone system for the island which would have a maximum of 400 subscribers.
 Guernsey, together with Kingston-upon-Hull (see KCOM Group), was outside of the telecommunications monopoly which was created in the British Islands in 1912 by the General Post Office following its purchase of the National Telephone Company Limited.

 On 1 October 2001, following a decision by the States of Guernsey to privatise the telecoms industry, operations were transferred from the States of Guernsey Telecommunications Board to a new corporate structure called Guernsey Telecoms Ltd in preparation for privatisation.

 On 30 May 2002, the company was sold to Cable & Wireless.
 One of the first changes that islanders noticed was that the telephone kiosks, which were previously yellow, were repainted blue.

 Four months later on 30 September 2002, the company was rebranded as Cable and Wireless Guernsey, and following the expansion into Jersey and the Isle of Man, it was re-branded as Sure.

-Sure launched in the Isle of Man on the 3 June 2007.
-Throughout the island they offer Mobile and Broadband services to both business and residential clients, their mobile network is wholly owned and operated by themselves, broadband is wholesale purchased from the Island's principal communications company, Manx Telecom.
+On 3 June 2007, Sure launched in the Isle of Man where they offer business and residential mobile and broadband services using a mobile network that they wholly own and operate.
+Broadband is wholesale purchased from the Island's principal communications company, Manx Telecom.
 Sure has permission to offer fixed-line telephone services across Manx Telecom's lines.

 In March 2010, Cable & Wireless split, and Sure became part of Cable & Wireless Communications which demerged from the business.

-Sure launched their own 16Mb Broadband service in the Isle of Man on 1 November 2010 and on 1 September 2011 were the first Telecoms company to take pre-orders for VDSL2 (Supplied Wholesale from Manx Telecom) up to 40 Mbps downstream (2 Mbps upstream) broadband which launched on 1 October 2011.
+Sure launched their own 16Mb broadband service in the Isle of Man on 1 November 2010 and on 1 September 2011 were the first telecoms company to take pre-orders for VDSL2 broadband (supplied wholesale from Manx Telecom) capable of up to 40 Mbps downstream and 2 Mbps upstream.
+The service launched on 1 October 2011.

-In April 2013, Sure was sold to Bahrain telecommunications Company, Batelco.
-The company then adopted the new Sure International brand for its business services.
+In April 2013, Sure was sold to the Bahrain telecommunications company, Batelco which then adopted the new Sure International brand for its business services.

-In 2017, Sure was announced as the Fastest Mobile Network in the Channel Islands with average downloads speeds being 2x fastest than their nearest competitor.
-The independent review was carried out by Channel Islands Competition and Regulatory Authorities.
+In 2017, an independent review carried out by the Channel Islands Competition and Regulatory Authorities found that Sure had the fastest mobile network in the Channel Islands, with average downloads speeds being twice as fast as their nearest competitor.

 In December 2020, it emerged that Sure Guernsey had, in 2018, provided the Israeli surveillance company Rayzone Group with access to the SS7 signaling system, thereby enabling it to track the location of any cellphone globally.